nozzlegear/fable-bindings/README.md

 </ItemGroup>
 ```

-Pure bindings should be published with the name `Fable.Import.PackageName`, while compiled bindings are just `Fable.PackageName`.
+If the package contains bindings (whether pure or impure) for an NPM or JS package, it should use the namespace `Fable.Import.PackageName`.
+If it does not contain NPM package bindings, just use `Fable.PackageName`.